-Launched in June 2021, the NNECL Quality Mark is a developmental accreditation process for universities and colleges to demonstrate their support for the inclusion and success of care experienced students.
+Launched in June 2021, the NNECL Quality Mark is a developmental change management process for universities and colleges to demonstrate their support for the inclusion and success of care experienced students.
 The QM framework covers:

 - the student lifecycle from outreach through to graduation (and beyond);

 The process involves an institutional self-assessment with support and review by a NNECL assessor.
 It is designed to be holistic and proportionate, reflecting the diversity of institutions within the HE and FE sectors.
 The guidance document also contextualises the framework against the different requirements and policies of the four nations of the UK.